nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. InventoryBook shows a list of items
 3. User requests to delete a specific item in the list
 4. InventoryBook deletes the item
+5. User requests to list items
+6. InventoryBook shows a list of items without the deleted item

     Use case ends.